Skip to main content

 string

-The container format (if any), for the audio output.Available options: RAW, WAV, MP3.
-Only the Bytes endpoint supports all container formats; our streaming endpoints (SSE, Websockets) only support RAW.
+The container format for the audio output.Available options: RAW, WAV, MP3.
+Only the Bytes endpoint supports all container formats; our other endpoints (SSE, Websockets) only support RAW.

 string